BenjaminShinar/Books-Resources/CPP Confrences/CppCon2022/README.md

   - Principia Mathematica - The Foundations of Arithmetic in C++
   - What Is an Image? - Cpp Computer Graphics Tutorial, (GPU, GUI, 2D Graphics and Pixels Explained) - Will Rosecrans
   - Quantifying Dinosaur Pee - Expressing Probabilities as Floating-Point Values in C++ - John Lakos
+  - Using `std::chrono` Calendar Dates for Finance in Cpp - Daniel Hanson
 - [Networking & Web](Networking%20&%20Web.md)
   - WebAssembly: Taking Your C++ and Going Places - Nipun Jindal & Pranay Kumar
   - A Faster Serialization Library Based on Compile-time Reflection and C++ 20 - Yu Qi